sell-backlinks-local-businesses-directory-site

 A simple but effective structure offers existing clients either a discount on their renewal or a commission for each new business they refer.
 The key is making the referral process effortless—provide a simple link they can share or business cards they can distribute.

 To retain clients and expand your backlink sales, you need to demonstrate concrete value.
-This requires strategic measurement focused on metrics that matter to local business owners.
+This requires strategic measurement focused on metrics that matter to local business owners—not just SEO professionals.

 Tracking Meaningful Metrics